Schwab Foundation for Social Entrepreneurship

 The Schwab Foundation for Social Entrepreneurship is a Swiss not-for-profit organization founded in 1998 that provides platforms at regional, national, and global levels to promote social entrepreneurship.
 The foundation is under the legal supervision of the Swiss Federal Government.
 Its headquarters are in Geneva, Switzerland.
 Each year, it selects 20–25 social entrepreneurs through a global "Social Entrepreneur of the Year" competition.

+Over 950 million people in 190 countries are impacted each year by more than 500 social entrepreneurs it has backed.